KNU-P4C-Lab/knu-p4c-lab.github.io/posts/lectures/2023-Fall-Algorithms.md

 ---
 code: "4471016"
-title: "알고리즘 / Algorithms"
-year: 2023
+year: "2023"
 semester: fall
-division: "4분반"
+division: "4 Div."
+title: Algorithms
+types: major
-description: "This course introduces fundamental concepts and theories to design and analyze computer algorithms that are widely employed in computer science.
-Throughout the course, we will cover divide-and-conquer, dynamic programming, greedy algorithms, backtracking, branch-and-bound, genetic algorithms, and NP theory."
+description: "This courses introduces fundamental concepts and theories to design and analyze computer algorithms that are widely employed in computer science.
+Throughout the courses, we will cover divide-and-conquer, dynamic programming, greedy algorithms, backtracking, branch-and-bound, genetic algorithms, and NP theory."
 ---
 # Instruction
 ## Course Staff